 Broken Aesop: One episode features Cassie showing off her new anthropomorphic crayon that is capable of bringing anything you draw with it to life.
 She has to learn to share it with everyone else, even if it means she gets no time with it.
 The problem is that it never once occurs to her to draw more crayons.
 That's not what makes it this trope though; what does is that the episode very clearly demonstrates this as being a possible solution when the crayon draws clones of himself to help clean a mess.

 The Bully: Spike is one in "Bully for You," until the problem is solved.
 Also, "Teasing is Not Pleasing" is about a dragon-basketball team that teases Emmy.

 The Clan: Cassie.
-She has a bigger family than me and you, her brothers and sisters total 72.
+She's got a bigger family than me and you.
+Her brothers and sisters total seventy-two.

 Cuddle Bug: Ord often tends to give Max and Emmy a big hug when they arrive in Dragon Land, much to their chagrin, as he's much bigger than them and tends to squish them a bit.

 Zak and Wheezie usually don't have anybody to ride them, at least until Enrique comes around.
 Played for laughs when he is introduced — he thinks that he's about to ride Zak and Wheezie like a horse, not realizing they're about to get airborne.

 In "Forest of Darkness" he leaves a nice clean outline in the ground when a gigantic gum bubble pops.

 Ord does this through several clouds in "Stormy Weather".